EasyRPG/buildscripts/windows/README.md

 ## How to compile

-Run build.cmd.
+ - For EasyRPG Player: Run build.cmd
+ - For EasyRPG Editor: Run build_qt5.cmd

 This bootstraps vcpkg and builds all required libraries.

 ## After compiling